axtproptech/axtp-core/README.md

-# signum-smart-contracts
+# R.Est Project

-A repository for all Signum Smart Contracts
+A mono repository for all R.Est related development